davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 }
 ```

 The way we implement this thing should look pretty similar by now.
-First we write the obvious single-threaded implementation:
+First we write a single-threaded implementation:

 ```java
 class BasicWriteOnce<T> implements WriteOnce<T> {